NovaVoidHowl/CVRFury/README.md

 Due to a breaking change in CCK 3.10 only that or later versions of the CCK are now compatible with this software.

-### Post VRCFury 1.744.0 support
+### Post VRCFury 1.744.0 / Datastore V3 support

-Data store only compatibility added as of CVRFury 0.124.0-experimental
+Datastore V3 compatibility added as of CVRFury 0.124.0-experimental

 If you imported a prefab into your scene that was made for a version of VRCFury after 1.744.0, you will need to re-convert its VRCFury prefab and re-add it, as if it was there before it's 'content' datastore will be corrupted

+> ⓘ \
+Import support of V3 datastore items is currently a work in progress, please see the 'Feature list' section of this document for more info.

 ### ⏳ Long Running Tasks